Notes to the Consolidated financial statements

-ASM International NV (ASMI or the Company) is a Dutch public liability company domiciled in the Netherlands with its principal operations in Europe, the United States and Asia.
+ASM International NV (ASMI, or the Company) is a Dutch public liability company domiciled in the Netherlands with its principal operations in Europe, the United States of America and Asia.
 The Company dedicates its resources to the research, development, manufacturing, marketing and servicing of equipment and materials used to produce mainly semiconductor devices.
 The Company is registered at Versterkerstraat 8, 1322 AP Almere, the Netherlands.

 The Company's shares are listed for trading on the Euronext Amsterdam Stock Exchange (symbol ASM).

-The accompanying Consolidated financial statements include the financial statements of ASM International NV, and its Consolidated subsidiaries (together referred to as ASMI or the Company).
-ASMI's significant subsidiaries and associates are listed in Note 2.
+The accompanying Consolidated financial statements include the financial statements of ASM International NV, and its Consolidated subsidiaries (together referred to as ASMI, or the Company).
+ASMI's subsidiaries are listed in Note 2, and associates are listed in Note 6.

-The Consolidated financial statements for the year ended December 2015 have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and also comply with the financial reporting requirements included Section 362(9) of Part 9, Book 2 of the Dutch Civil Code.
-As the financial data of ASM International NV (the parent company) are included in the consolidated financial statements, the statement of profit or loss in the parent company financial statements is presented in condensed form (in accordance with section 402, Part 9, Book 2 of the Dutch Civil Code).
+The Consolidated financial statements for the year ended December 2016 have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and also comply with the financial reporting requirements included in Section 362(9) of Part 9, Book 2 of the Dutch Civil Code.

-The Financial statements have been prepared by the Management Board of the Company and authorized for issue on April 13, 2016 and will be submitted for adoption to the Annual General Meeting of Shareholders (AGM) on May 25, 2016.
+The financial statements have been prepared by the Management Board of the Company and authorized for issue on March 9, 2017 and will be submitted for adoption to the Annual General Meeting of Shareholders (AGM) on May 22, 2017.

-The Financial statements will be filed at the Trade Register of the Chamber of Commerce in Almere, the Netherlands within eight days after adoption by the 2016 AGM.
+The financial statements will be filed at the Trade Register of the Chamber of Commerce in Almere, the Netherlands within eight days of adoption by the 2017 AGM.

-The preparation of the Company's Consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the amounts reported in the Financial statements and accompanying notes.
+The preparation of the Company's Consolidated financial statements requires management to make judgments, estimates and assumptions that affect the amounts reported in the financial statements and accompanying Notes.
 Actual results could differ materially from those estimates.
-On an ongoing basis we evaluate our estimates and underlying assumptions.
+We evaluate our estimates and underlying assumptions on an ongoing basis.
 We base our estimates on historical experience and on various other assumptions that are believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.